 By getting your weaker fingers in place first you achieve two things.
 First, you will be able to isolate the notes that may be problematic before they cause problems.
 Second, it is always easier to stretch from the less dominant fingers towards the dominant ones so stretching will be easier.

 6) With bar chords, put the bar in place last.

 This goes along with tip #5.
 Get all of the notes where you need to play on the tips of the frets in place and then stretch the bar into place later.
 Check out my bar chord tips video to get a closer look at how to do it.

 7) When you can, use two fingers as if they were one unit.

 This takes place in chord shapes like power chords where the pinky and 3rd fingers are on the same frets, just on different strings.
 By using the fingers together you only need to think about one movement, as opposed to two.
 This works with any change where fingers move in a parallel motion too, for example a G7 to a C change, where the 2nd and 3rd fingers are maintaining the same proximity and shape but moving to a different set of strings.

 8) Analyze finger movement to make chord changes easier to execute.

 Finger movement can be broken down to the following possibilities: parallel motion, opposite motion, common fingers and guide fingers.
-For further explanation on those possibilities watch my video on chord switching.
 By analyzing the types of motion you will need to use before you try to do the chord switch it will help you visualize your finger movements better.

 Hope this helps you create and change chords better!